ipfs-shipyard/git-remote-ipld/README.md

 $ git push ipld::
 ```

-Note that at this stage many features are missing and the code
-is full of bugs and hacks.
+Note: Some features like remote tracking are still missing, though the plugin is
+quite usable.

-## Instalation
+## Installation
 1. goget/clone/download the repo
-2. `gx-go rw`
-3. `go install`
+2. `make install`
-4. Done
+3. Done
-5. ???
+4. ???
-6. You will need ipfs with git plugin installed
+5. You will need IPFS with Git plugin installed, see https://github.com/ipfs/go-ipfs/blob/master/docs/plugins.md

 ## License
 MIT